bhadkamkar9snehil/portfolio-website/README.md

-# portfolio-website
+## Portfolio Website
-Create a website using R to showcase knowledge of R
+Hosting a personal website built using R, to showcase knowledge of R.
+`blogdown` and `rmarkdown` packages are used.